nobruinfo/midnightmega/readme.md

 * greyed out function keys will get implemented
 * function keys in the foot of the screen will be showing more modifier key combinations
+* storage card and file entry flags need to be handled outside of the dirent to further support illegal dirent attributes
 * Hyppo SD card handling as far as possible (writing not yet implemented on Hyppo side)
 * Creation of .d81 image files currently unsopported by Hyppo
-* copying of ~~single~~/multiple files in between real/virtual drives,
-  mounted images
-* Handling of subdirectories (sub-partitions of file type `CBM`) inside diskettes
 * For `llvm` replace most fixed strings for screen output with [their syntax](https://llvm-mos.org/wiki/Character_set).
 Maybe check how PETSCII differs from screen codes/attributes.
 Otherwise